-Trying something out before you invest in it is a great concept, right?
-When you go into the store or surf the web and see something that looks cool and seems great, it’d be nice to know somehow in advance that it’s going to work for you.
-If you’ve ever bought something online without getting a free trial or had a free trial run out before you had the chance to use the product and know it was right for you, you’re in for a real treat with the Scrivener free trial.
+Trying something out before you invest is a great concept, right?
+When you go into the store or surf the web and see something that looks cool and seems great, it’d be nice to know somehow in advance it’s going to work for you.
+If you’ve ever bought something online without a free trial or had a free trial run out before you had the chance to use the product and know it was right for you, you’re in for a real treat with the Scrivener free trial.

 Scrivener Free Trial Research